imixs/imixs-workflow/src/site/markdown/deployment/database_schema.md

 	ALTER TABLE `WRITEACCESS` ADD INDEX `index1`(`VALUE`);

 After adding the index the response time should be nice again.

+For PostgreSQL use the following statement:

+	CREATE INDEX index_entity1 ON entity USING btree(created, modified, type , version);
+	CREATE INDEX index_textitem1 ON textitem USING btree(itemname,itemvalue);
+	CREATE INDEX index_integeritem1 ON integeritem USING btree(itemname,itemvalue);
+	CREATE INDEX index_calendaritem1 ON calendaritem USING btree(itemname,itemvalue);
+	CREATE INDEX index_doubleitem1 ON doubleitem USING btree(itemname,itemvalue);
+	CREATE INDEX index_read1 ON readaccess USING btree(value);
+	CREATE INDEX index_write1 ON writeaccess USING btree(value);

 <strong>Note:</strong> It can be necessary to add also indices to other tables/columns created by the OR-Mapper.
 To find out useful indices contact your database administrator or use Query analyser tools provided by your database vendor.